vamolessa/zig-sdl-android-template/README.md

 - `zig-libc-configs`
     - this folder contains libc configs for each android target
     - it's very important to change the `crt_dir` field for each of those targets as it's dependent on your ndk installation and androi platform number
+    - in future versions of zig, it will be possible to auto-generate these from `build.zig`
 - `android-project/AndroidManifest.xml`
     - package name in `manifest.package` (default: `com.gamemaker.game`)
     - any custom permission/user feature you'd like to add/remove (you can check out other manifests or even the one included with SDL)